canelkatmis/gitopsstack/README.md

 # gitopsstack
-create a k8s stack via github actions
+create a k8s stack via github workflow that will be deprecated soon.